MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/overview.md

 The multicloud connector can work side-by-side with the [AWS connector in Defender for Cloud](/azure/defender-for-cloud/quickstart-onboard-aws).
 If you choose, you can use both of these connectors.

-> [!IMPORTANT]
-> Multicloud connector enabled by Azure Arc is currently in PREVIEW.
-> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Supported regions

 In Azure, the following regions are supported for the multicloud connector: